-Onload should be updated or installed before installing SolarCapture:
+CAUTION: Onload should be updated or installed before installing SolarCapture:

-- refer to the Onload User Guide (SF-104474-CD) for install instructions. - the Onload distribution will also install the solar clusterd daemon.
+- It is recommended to use the latest OpenOnload or EnterpriseOnload distribution available from www.openonload.org. - refer to the Onload User Guide (SF-104474-CD) for install instructions. - the Onload distribution will also install the solar_clusterd daemon.

-Update firmware
+6.6 Update firmware

-We recommend that you update the adapter firmware to the latest version.
+Solarflare recommend an update of adapter firmware to the latest version.
 Firmware is available from the Solarflare Linux Utilities package (SF-107601-LS).
 This package also includes the sfupdate, sfkey, and sfboot utilities.

-- See Firmware Variants on page 16 for a summary of the different variants available for the Solarflare SFN7000 and SFN8000 series adapter - Refer to the Solarflare Server Adapter User Guide (SF-103837-CD) for further information, and for update instructions.
+- Once installed, adapter firmware can be configured into different firmware variants for specific optimizations.
+See Firmware Variants on page 12 for a summary of the different variants available. - Refer to the Solarflare Server Adapter User Guide (SF-103837-CD) for further information, and for update instructions.